Who May Be Responsible For a Florida T-Bone Accident?

 - Confusing layout: Drivers should be able to quickly figure out—without spending a significant amount of time and brainpower—where they are permitted to drive through and/or turn at an intersection.
 Needless to say, confusing traffic patterns can result in drivers making mistakes and entering intersections when they shouldn't.

 Drivers should never automatically assume that an intersection is well-designed by nature.
-Every intersection represents a dangerous conflict point that requires a driver’s full and undivided attention in order to navigate safely.
-Driving through intersections defensively could prevent collisions.
-For instance, taking actions such as waiting to ensure traffic coming in other direction stops before continuing could save your life or the life of your family.
+Every intersection represents a dangerous conflict point that requires a driver's full and undivided attention in order to navigate safely.
+Driving defensively through intersections could prevent collisions.

 4. Automotive Parts Manufacturers